vinkodlak/rigpro.consulting/src/pages/about/index.md

   body: >-
     At RIGPRO Consulting we are knowledgeable, focused and passionate about what we do.
-Despite many years of field exposure, we're still in love with the field work and all the challenges it offers.
+Despite many years of field exposure, we're still in love with the field work and all the challenges and rewards it offers!

     If you do grant us your trust, we'll prove to you we are the best Wireline